xi-project/xi-collections/README.md

 - Collection implementations backed by SPL (SplFixedArray, SplDoublyLinkedList?)
 - Once PHP 5.4 comes about, implementations can be significantly simplified using traits
+- The option to lazily apply some of the available transformations